holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

   A general purpose programmable I/O platform for automation, throughput and LLM's.

-  SatIO is a compound event trigger, intended to be matured over time, to be used as a foundation for a given application, without starting a project from scratch, where new bugs can be introduced and the same bugs and problems can be stumbled upon again.
+  SatIO is a value hive and compound event trigger, intended to be matured over time, to be used as a foundation for a given application, without starting a project from scratch, where new bugs can be introduced and the same bugs and problems can be stumbled upon again.
 SatIO intends to do something once and mature it, as a foundation of elemental